rexali/poixel-test/README.md

         Terminal: run

         ```shell
-        curl -d '{ "email":"talk2baba@gmail.com", "password":"1234567"}' -H "Content-Type:application/json" -X POST localhost:3001/auth/login
+        curl -d '{ "email":"talk2baba@gmail.com", "password":"ABa234567!?"}' -H "Content-Type:application/json" -X POST localhost:3001/auth/login
         ```

-    7. Secure login for ADMIN: then verify the admin authentication token taken from the step 6 above and add to request header as shown below after "Bearer" to prevent CSRF attack and others before giving access to the admin dashboard to manage clients;
+    7. Secure login for ADMIN: then verify the admin authentication token taken from the step 6 above and then add it to the request header as shown below after "Bearer" to prevent CSRF attack and others before giving access to the admin dashboard to manage clients;

         Terminal: run